Kmeakin/resume/src/resume.typ

     of the CHERI memory protection model.
   - Worked on adding support for power-saving CPU states to Linux when running on Morello.
-    - Added device-tree idle state defintions required to support power-saving CPU states when not using ACPI.
+    - Added device-tree idle state definitions required to support power-saving CPU states when not using ACPI.
     - Added LPI state definitions to ACPI required to support power-saving CPU states when using ACPI.